External freedom to speak up policy for NHS workers

 • asking the relevant integrated care board to investigate

-• asking the relevant organisation to investigate the issues, often with our input
+• asking the organisation which is the focus of the speaking up concerns to investigate the issues, often with our input

 In exceptional circumstances, we may investigate the issue(s) ourselves.
 We will take the following factors into account: